 Mixed Media Jewelry in the Pink with Tassels, Beads and More!

 Pink anytime of year is wonderful.
-Pink in October reminds us to take pause and think of those who have battled, and those who are fighting breast cancer.
+Pink in October reminds us to pause and think of those who have battled, and those who are fighting breast cancer.
 It’s a time to don the “pink” in all sorts of ways, show your personality, and more importantly, your love and support.
 The eBook, 10 Pink Projects can help kick up your mixed media jewelry repetoire and pink accessories quotient.
 Or, maybe it can help get you started.

 Mixed Media Jewelry in Pink